-Using $\sum_\alpha S^\alpha B^\alpha=\sum_\alpha S^{\alpha\dagger} B^{\alpha\dagger}$ we obtain completely agreement with the field theoretical expression in (\ref{Constant-Kernel}).
-This equivalence demonstrates that the field theoretical approach in combination with a RWA approximation yields the same expression for the Lindblad equation as the standard approach.
-With the exception of the added RWA the quasi-particle approximation replaces the physical approximation in the standard approach.
+Using $\sum_\alpha S^\alpha B^\alpha=\sum_\alpha S^{\alpha\dagger} B^{\alpha\dagger}$ we obtain complete agreement with the field-theoretical expression in (\ref{Constant-Kernel}).
+This equivalence demonstrates that the field-theoretical approach in combination with a RWA approximation yields the same expression for the Lindblad equation as the standard approach.
+With the exception of the added RWA, the quasiparticle approximation replaces the physical approximation in the standard approach.

-The assumption of separation of time scales is essential in obtaining a Markov master equation and is used throughout in the standard derivation of the Lindblad equation.
-In the present field theoretical approach the time scale separation is implicit in the quasi particle approximation locking the frequency in the kernel $\tilde K(\omega)$ onto the level energy separation $\Delta E$.
-In order for this approximation to be valid we must assume that the kernel varies slowly over a frequency range of order $\tau_S\approx 1/\Delta E$.
-To illustrate this point we assume that $K(t)$ due to the fast decay of the bath correlation behaves approximately like $K(T)\approx\exp(-t/\tau_B)$, where $\tau_B$ is the bath correlation time.In Fourier space we then have $\tilde K(\omega)\approx 1/(\omega^2+(1/\tau_B)^2)$ and the slow variation of $\tilde K$ implies the time scale separation $\tau_B\ll \tau_S$.
+The assumption of separation of timescales is essential in obtaining a Markov master equation and is used throughout in the standard derivation of the Lindblad equation.
+In the present field-theoretical approach the timescale separation is implicit in the quasiparticle approximation locking the frequency in the kernel $\tilde K(\omega)$ onto the level energy separation $\Delta E$.
+For this approximation to be valid, we must assume that the kernel varies slowly over a frequency range of order $\tau_S\approx 1/\Delta E$.
+To illustrate this point, we assume that $K(t)$ due to the fast decay of the bath correlation behaves approximately like $K(t)\approx\exp(-t/\tau_B)$, where $\tau_B$ is the bath correlation time.
+In Fourier space we then have $\tilde K(\omega)\approx 1/[\omega^2+(1/\tau_B)^2]$, and the slow variation of $\tilde K$ implies the timescale separation $\tau_B\ll \tau_S$.
 We note that a simple version of the many-body quasiparticle approximation is also encountered in the standard Wigner-Weisskopf analysis of spontaneous emission \cite{Cohen-Tannoudji92}, where the timescale $1/\omega_0$ associated with the level splitting $\omega_0$ is assumed to be slow compared to the fast timescale associated with the radiation field.
 The resulting pole approximation corresponds to the Markov approximation.